 Japanese Foreign Minister Masayoshi Ohira arrived in Paris on Tuesday (May 1) at the start of a four-day visit to France.

-Japanese Foreign Minister Masayoshi Ohira arrived in Paris on Tuesday (May 1) at the start of a four-day visit to France.
+Background: Japanese Foreign Minister Masayoshi Ohira arrived in Paris on Tuesday (May 1) at the start of a four-day visit to France.
 During the course of his visit, Mr Ohira will have consultations with Foreign Minister M. Michel Jobert, Prime Minister M. Pierre Messmer, and with the President, M. Georges Pompidou.

 Mr Ohira's arrival in Paris followed a two-day official visit to Yugoslavia, during the course of which he had talks with Government Ministers.